infocusp/scaLR/README.md

 3. Evaluation: The trained model is evaluated using precision, recall, f1-score, and accuracy scores.
 Then various visualizations like feature rank plots (genes) and heatmaps are prepared.

 ## How to use
+1. run `pip install -r requirements.txt`
-1. Modify the configuration and each stage of the pipeline in [config.yml](config.yml) as per your requirements.
+2. Modify the configuration and each stage of the pipeline in [config.yml](config.yml) as per your requirements.
 Simply omit / comment out stages of the pipeline you do not wish to run.
-2. use the `pipeline.py` file to run the entire pipeline according to your configurations.
+3. use the `pipeline.py` file to run the entire pipeline according to your configurations.
 This file takes as argument the path to config (`-c | --config`), and an optional flag to log all parts of the pipelines (`-l | --log`).
-3. `python pipeline.py --config /path/to/config --log` to run the pipeline
+4. `python pipeline.py --config /path/to/config --log` to run the pipeline